How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Use the lessons you’ve learned from these conversations and apply it to future talks you’re likely to participate in.
-Applying the advice above goes a long way towards maximizing the chance of achieving an agreement that is mutually beneficial.
+Consider the lessons you’ve learned away from these conversations and incorporate it into the next discussions you’ll probably be involved in.
+Following the tips above goes far in maximizing the chance of achieving positive outcomes that are mutually beneficial.

 Frequently Asked Questions